qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/spatial_statistics.rst

 .. image:: img/random_samples_result.png
    :align: center

-The sample points are classified by their value such that red points are at a higher altitude.
+The sample points are classified by their ``rvalue_1`` field such that red points are at a higher altitude.

 You'll be using this sample layer for the rest of the statistical exercises.